iSamoyedc/bodymovin-extension/README.md

-# Bodymovin for Telegram Stickers — After Effects extension for exporting Telegram animated stickers
+# Bodymovin for Telegram emoji — After Effects extension for exporting Telegram animated emoji

-Bodymovin-TG is designed to help you export your animations in the **.TGS** format supported by the Telegram Animated Stickers platform.
+Bodymovin-TG is designed to help you export your animations in the **.TGS** format supported by the Telegram Animated emoji platform.

 ### Installing